 Pavement sealants containing coal tar are often used to top-coat commercial and residential parking lots, driveways, bike paths, playgrounds and other asphalt pavements.
-Commercial sealants can contain coal tar and high levels of Polycyclic Aromatic Hydrocarbons (PAHs), many of which are carcinogenic, mutagenic and toxic, negatively affecting human health and aquatic life.
-The cancer risk for people living next to coal tar sealed pavement is estimated at 38 times higher, and the risk is highest for children under 6 years of age.
+Commercial sealants can contain coal tar or other products high in Polycyclic Aromatic Hydrocarbons (PAHs), many of which are carcinogenic, mutagenic and toxic, which negatively affect human health and aquatic life.
 BACOG is encouraged by communities that have already banned the sale and use of coal tar and other high PAH sealants and supports the implementation of a statewide ban.
+BACOG also supports granting specific authority to non-home rule municipalities to ban these sealants.